isabella232/advertising-cloud.en/help/dsp/campaign-management/campaigns/campaign-duplicate.md

          By default, the new campaign is assigned to the original advertiser, has a flight schedule that begins on the current day, and includes the original packages and placements.

 1. Click **Submit**.

+All settings from the original placements are duplicated except:

+* Experiment settings
+* (If you change the flight dates) Custom ad scheduling
+* (If you don't attach ads) Custom ad weighting and scheduling
+* Programmatic guaranteed (PG) default placements and Simple Ad Serving placements
+* (If you copy placements to a different campaign):
+    * Geo targets
+    * Event pixels
+    * Ads
+    * Placement-level DoubleVerify Authentic Brand Safety segments (which override the advertiser-level segments)

 >[!MORELIKETHIS]
 >